hyperliquid-dex/hyperliquid-python-sdk/README.md

 - See the example of loading the config in examples/example_utils.py

 ### [Optional] Generate a new API key for an API Wallet
-Generate and authorize a new API private key on https://app.hyperliquid.xyz/API, and use the public key and private here instead of your main wallet keys.
+Generate and authorize a new API private key on https://app.hyperliquid.xyz/API, and set the API wallet's private key as the `secret_key` in examples/config.json.
+Note that you must still set the public key of the main wallet *not* the API wallet as the `account_address` in examples/config.json

 ## Usage Examples
 ```python